truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 1. Create the SCALE [Storj cloud credential](#adding-storj-cloud-credentials).

-   Adding the Storj cloud credential in SCALE includes following the link to create the Storj iX account, a new bucket, and obtain the S3 authentication credentials needed to complete the process in SCALE.
+   Adding the Storj cloud credential in SCALE includes following the link to create the Storj iX account, creating a new bucket, and obtaining the S3 authentication credentials needed to complete the process in SCALE.

 2. Create the [TrueCloud Backup task](#setting-up-the-truecloud-backup-task) for one bucket.